Mikandex/contenvoice/CONTRIBUTING.md

 - If possible, write tests for new features to help maintain code quality.

 ## Reporting Issues
-If you encounter any bugs or issues while using ContentVoice, please report them by following these steps:
+If you encounter any bugs or issues while using contenvoice, please report them by following these steps:
-1. Check the [Issues](https://github.com/stephen-excel/contentvoice/issues) section to see if the issue has already been reported.
+1. Check the [Issues](https://github.com/mikandex/contenvoice/issues) section to see if the issue has already been reported.
 2. If it hasn't, create a new issue and include:
    - A detailed description of the issue
    - Steps to reproduce the issue